 Of course we need a handed pair which was the last job.

+Those who read my ramblings may recall my mentioning and showing the build of a DJH LNER A3 that I built a few years ago.
 I was never really happy with the paint job and Warren Haywood offered to strip and repaint it for me.
 I received it back from Warren and one of the casualties of the paint strip were the etched cinder guards from the cab side.

 There used to be some really nice castings for Cinder Guards available from Hobby Horse but since Simon’s retirement and the business not being sold they are no longer available.